martoreto/aauto-sdk/README.md

 ### Manifest

-looks like this in _AndroidMainfest.xml_:
+A new OEM activity looks like this in _AndroidMainfest.xml_:

 ```xml
 <service